CSS » Page layout

 Landing pages

 Besides usual pages, which have the <article> element filled with <h1> followed by a wall of content, m.css has first-class support for landing pages.
 The major component of a landing page is a cover image in the background, spanning the whole page width in a #m-landing-image element.
 The image is covered by #m-landing-cover element that blends the image into the background on the bottom.
-On top of it you have full freedom to put any layout you need, for example a logo, a short introductionary paragraph and a download button.
+On top of it you have full freedom to put any layout you need, for example a logo, a short introductory paragraph and a download button.
 Note that the grid setup has to only wrap the content “below the fold”, not the cover image.

 <main><article>